jhutchings1/Create-ActionsPRs/README.md

 2. Open powershell and navigate to the directory you cloned this into
 3. Confirm that you have all the workflow files you want in the `workflows` directory
 4. Run `Import-Module ./Create-ActionsPRs.ps1` to install the script.
-5. Create a file with a list of repository URLs, with one repository per line.
+5. Create a file with a list of repositories, one `org/repo` entry per line.
 Save it somewhere you can access.
 You can use `gh repo list orgname`
 6. Confirm that the `workflows` directory has all of the workflow files you want in it
 7. Run `CreatePullRequestsFromFile -FileName file.txt -CommitMessage "message" -PRBody "prbody" -BranchName "branch_name"`.
 Replace file.txt with the path to your file, and update the CommitMessage and PRBody as appropriate.